 Federal Student Aid program regulations do not provide for academic amnesty or renewal procedures that allow students to apply to have credits attempted and grades earned in previous semesters excluded from the calculation of the student's grade point average.
 Southwestern Community College will always include courses that apply (whenever taken) toward a student's program of study.

-High school students who have taken college-level courses for credit through Southwestern as “post-secondary” students will have a transcript record.
-At the time these students enroll as regular students and apply for federal/state aid, the students’ transcript will be evaluated, based on the current program enrolled in and credit hours applicable to the program, to determine Satisfactory Academic Progress status.
-Students who have cumulative grade point averages below the required levels will be placed on warning and will be allowed to have federal/state aid during their first semester of enrollment.
-These students will be notified of their status; they may also receive additional individual guidance to successfully meet the satisfactory academic progress standards at the end of the semester.
+High school students who have taken college-level courses for credit through Southwestern as “Post-secondary” students will have a transcript record.
+At the time these students enroll as regular students and apply for federal/state aid, the student's transcript will be evaluated, based on the current program enrolled in and credit hours applicable to the program, to determine Satisfactory Academic Progress status.
+Students with cumulative grade point averages below the required levels will be given a warning and allowed to have federal/state aid during their first semester of enrollment.
+These students will be notified of their status; they may also receive additional individual guidance to successfully meet the Satisfactory Academic Progress standards at the end of the semester.

 Financial Aid Warning: Status assigned to students who fail to make SAP.
 Students may continue to receive Title IV aid for one payment period.
 No appeal is necessary.

-Financial Aid Probation: Status assigned to a student who fails to make SAP and who has appealed and has had eligibility to receive Title IV aid reinstated.
-The student may receive aid for one payment period and the Financial Aid Review Committee may impose conditions for the student’s continued eligibility.
+Financial Aid Probation: Status assigned to a student who fails to make SAP, who has appealed, and who has had eligibility to receive Title IV aid reinstated.
+The student may receive aid for one payment period, and the Financial Aid Review Committee may impose conditions for the student's continued eligibility.
 Probation can only be given if the committee can see that the student can make SAP at the end of the next payment period.

 This information is being provided to prospective students in accordance with federal consumer information regulations.
 These regulations implement statutory changes made to the Higher Education Act of 1965, as amended (HEA), by the Higher Education Amendments of 1998 for the treatment of Title IV HEA program funds when a student withdraws from Southwestern Community College.